Labelings vs. Embeddings: On Distributed Representations of Distances: Introduction

 \begin{question} In what settings are distance labelings with prioritized label size more succinct than $\ell_\infty$ embeddings with prioritized dimension, and how significant is the gap between them? \end{question}

 In many embedding results, the (worst-case) distortion is a function of the size of the metric space $n=|X|$.
-Elkin \etal \cite{EFN18} demonstrated a general phenomenon: Often a worst-case distortion $\alpha(n)$ can be replaced with a prioritized distortion $O(\alpha(j))$ using the same $\alpha$.
-For example, every finite metric space embeds into a distribution over trees with prioritized expected distortion $O(\log j)$, which extends the $O(\log n)$ known from~\cite{FRT04}.
-Recently, Bartal \etal \cite{BFN19} showed that every finite metric space embeds into $\ell_2$ with prioritized distortion $O(\log j)$, which extends the $O(\log n)$ known from~\cite{Bou85}.
+Elkin \etal \cite{EFN18} demonstrated a general phenomenon: Often a worst-case distortion $\alpha(n)$ can be replaced with a prioritized distortion $\tilde{O}(\alpha(j))$ using the same $\alpha$. \footnote{We use $\tilde{O}$ notation to suppress constants and logarithmic factors, that is $\tilde{O}(\alpha(j))=\alpha(j)\cdot\polylog(\alpha(j))$.} For example, every finite metric space embeds into a distribution over trees with prioritized expected distortion $O(\log j)$, which extends the $O(\log n)$ distortion known from~\cite{FRT04}.
+Recently, Bartal \etal \cite{BFN19} showed that every finite metric space embeds into $\ell_2$ with prioritized distortion $O(\log j)$, which extends the $O(\log n)$ distortion known from~\cite{Bou85}.
 In fact, we are not aware of any setting where it is impossible to generalize a worst-case distortion guarantee to a prioritized guarantee.
 The final question we raise is the following. \begin{question} Does this analogy between worst-case and prioritized distortion extend also to dimension and to label-size, or perhaps their worst-case and prioritized versions exhibit a disparity? \end{question}